Finding a newborn photographer in RI, CT, and MA;

 What’s the difference between hospital photography services and a custom newborn session?

 I believe that it comes down to style and honestly, you can’t compare the two because they are so different.
-In fact, we have had a lot of clients do both.
+In fact, I have had a lot of clients do both.
 At the end of the day, you are going to love any photos of your new baby so I would never say that it’s a bad idea, I just would recommend that you set your expectations accordingly.

 What is the difference between a birth photographer, a fresh 48, a lifestyle photographer, and a studio session?

 This is a great question and this type of language is second nature to us photographers but can be so overwhelming to others not in the field!
-We covered studio sessions and showed you examples above so onto the others.
+We covered studio sessions and showed you examples above so on to the others.

 A fresh 48 photographer will come to your hospital room during the first 48 hours of your baby’s life and take his/her photos in the hospital bassinet as well as take portraits of baby and you along with other family members.
 In a way, a fresh 48 is similar to the hospital photographer but by booking your own photographer, you are able to choose a style that matches yours.
 If you can work out the schedules, it’s amazing to plan on having siblings and/or family members be photographed as they actually meet your little bundle!

-Lastly, a lifestyle photographer will come to your home and photograph your baby in a candid manner; perhaps laying in his/or her crib, getting a bath or being fed.
+Lastly, a lifestyle photographer will come to your home and photograph your baby in a candid manner; perhaps laying in his/or her crib, getting a bath, or being fed.

 So I’m not telling you NOT to ask your social media friends, what I’m telling you is, be clear about what you are looking for.